Episodic Survey of the History of the Constellations

 Aratus of Soli was a Greek didactic poet who flourished in Macedonia in the early 3rd-century BCE (circa 315 BCE/310 BCE–240 BCE).
 Several accounts of his life are extant, by anonymous Greek writers.
 His only surviving work is his hexameter poem Phainomena (Phaenomena) ("Visible appearances") a book describing the constellations, some other celestial phenomena, and weather signs.
 The Phainomena of Aratus, probably composed in the period circa 280-260 BCE is an account in 1154 hexameters of: (1) the fixed constellations and their conjunctions, and (2) of weather-signs associated with both heavenly bodies and other natural phenomena.
 The opening of the poem asserts the dependence of all things upon Zeus.
 It has been stated that in form the Phainomena belongs to the Alexandrian school.

+The Phainomena is not a star catalogue per se.
 It has usually been thought that the purpose of the Phainomena is to give an introduction to the constellations, with the rules for their risings and settings; and of the circles of the sphere, amongst which the Milky Way is also included.
 The positions of the constellations, north of the ecliptic, are described by reference to the principal groups surrounding the north pole (Ursa Major, Ursa Minor, Draco, and Cepheus), whilst Orion serves as a point of departure for describing the constellation to the south.
 The immobility of the earth, and the revolution of the sky about a fixed axis are maintained; the path of the sun in the zodiac is described; but the planets are introduced merely as bodies having a motion of their own, without any attempt to define their periods.
 Nothing is said about the moon's orbit.

 A more recent assessment of Aratus' Phainomena is somewhat different.
 The Phaenomena is an astronomical calendar based on the stars.
 The Phaenomena has usually been considered to be primarily an astronomical work oriented toward the identification of major constellations and the exposition of related myths and stories.
 A 2nd part of the Phaenomena, called the Diosemeia ("Weather-Signs"), gives attention to ancient principles of meteorological forecasting.
 Aratus provides an explanation of celestial order; a celestial (star) calendar, and also an explanation of the type of meteorological phenomena that accompany the movement of the constellations.
 The 2nd half of Phaenomena (the Diosemeia, the "Signs of Zeus") explains what constellation signs bring what type of weather, at which times of year, and what agricultural and nautical activities accompany them.
 The planets were passed over briefly and left unnamed because they did not serve any purpose as practical celestial signs for agriculture and navigation.
 (In the proem the constellations are signs provided by the benevolent Zeus.
 The poem is about reading signs and the knowledge that they provide.
 The intention of Aratus was not not primarily to write an astronomical didactic poem, but rather to draw attention to the perceivable constellation signs in nature, which Zeus has benignly given to humankind.
 The closing section, ends with a concluding remark (Aratus: Phaenomena by Douglas Kidd, 1997, Page 157): "If you have watched for these [constellation] signs all together for the year, you will never make an uninformed judgment on the evidence of the sky."
 Eudoxus was a parapegmatist, and likewise Aratus.
 Aratus was a star calendar poet, an agricultural parapegmatist.